 My name is Laura Holmes.
-I’m a mixed-race woman that’s been working in the tech industry in Silicon Valley for the last eight years.
+I’m a mixed-race woman that’s been working in the tech industry in Silicon Valley for the last decade.
 I’ve spent the majority of my professional career working at Google, and have been a Product Manager on Google Search, Google Analytics and Project Fi.
+I currently lead the Grasshopper product and team, helping reduce the barriers to accessing coding education.
 Prior to Google, I graduated from Stanford University with a B.S. in Computer Science and spent my final year participating in the Mayfield Fellows Program.

 Throughout my early and professional life, I’ve been surrounded by many strong role models and advocates.
 Many of their stories and advice will be shared here.
 I started this project after having many conversations about the lack of practical, every-day advice to help foster diversity.